asterisk/documentation/docs/Development/Policies-and-Procedures/Project-Planning-Template.md

----

-**Information:**
+!!! info ""
     If sufficiently complex, subpages should be used to provide reference information.
 In particular, sufficiently large configuration schemas and detailed API descriptions may benefit from their own subpage.

----
+[//]: # (end-info)

 Use Cases